-The Main Issues Affecting Small Businesses in AustraliaThe problems that every business should anticipate in its first three years.
+The Main Business Issues in AustraliaThe problems that every business should anticipate in its first three years.
 Some are big, some are small but how you tackle them can result in either growth or failure.
 January 22, 2018

 Jumping on the entrepreneurship wagon comes with its gains and losses.
 The numerous problems that a business faces in its infancy are big enough to make it fail.